Zete0/Guides/December Mentorship Application.md

 - To apply, please fill out this [application](https://forms.gle/Kp19twVoqPojS32U8) by <t:1704873600:F>
 - **Prospective Mentors __must__ also fill these requirements:**

-  **1)** Be a Member of the BAR Community for **4+ Months**

-  **2) Be on good terms with the moderation team** (no history of any behavior that could be deemed toxic, no history of harassing community members, no non-appealable moderation action, and BAR / discord must be bridged)
+  **1)** Be a Member of the BAR Community for 4+ Months **2)** Be on good terms with the moderation team (no history of any behavior that could be deemed toxic, no history of harassing community members, no non-appealable moderation action, and BAR / discord must be bridged)

-  **3) Show interest** by helping others learn by answering questions within #main and #academy-chat and/or helping with replay reviews dropped in #academy-chat
+  **3)** Show interest by helping others learn by answering questions / helping with reviews within #main and #academy-chat

 ## Mentor Expectations
 Mentors are Expected to be capable of: